 There is also a balance to be had between being very secure and your own ease of getting in and out of the shed.
 At the end of the day no-one wants to have to open 5 or 6 locks to get a spade out.

-List of Tips: I have listed my tips below.
+List of Tips: We have listed my tips below.
 You can click on any of those and you will be taken straight to the section, directly related to that tip.

 - Tip 1 - Initial Inspection and Checklist